Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 09.16.53 UTC
+- WIB: Minggu, 2 November 2025 10.49.51 UTC
-- WITA: Minggu, 2 November 2025 10.16.53 UTC
+- WITA: Minggu, 2 November 2025 11.49.51 UTC
-- WIT: Minggu, 2 November 2025 11.16.53 UTC
+- WIT: Minggu, 2 November 2025 12.49.51 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success